CHAPTER 5: Why Not Become a CFA Charterholder? Is It Worth the Effort?

 It means high-quality professionalism.

 Thanks to participation in the CFA Program, I gained knowledge, skills, and ethical grounding.
-I gained new and valuable relationships and a chance of improvement I could not let go.
+I gained a chance of my life quality improvement I could not let go.

-Becoming a CFA charterholder, I gave a real boost to my career.
+Becoming a CFA charterholder, I gave my career a real boost.
 A boost I would probably never get if not for the credential I set out to obtain.
 The credential that used to be my challenge and now is my merit.